popolonfr/Flash-ROM-SCC-Cartridge/README.md

 Touching the upper-left corner of the cartridge with your index finger while the computer is starting up prevents the cartridge's contents from booting.
 This allows you to erase or replace the contents by loading a different ROM, or to use the audio hardware independently of the ROM's contents.

+This function disables access to the Flash memory while the touch button is held.
+However, once a ROM loaded in the cartridge is running, the touch function is ignored until the system is reset.

 ## Register Access

 To read from or write to a cartridge register, you must first select the slot containing the cartridge.
 Once the slot is selected, the register can be accessed by reading from or writing to its address.